Taiwanese Cultural Association: Activities

-The Taiwan Cultural Association formed to advocate for self-determination policies in response to the Japanese colonial government's efforts to assimilate Taiwanese through the principle of homeland extensionism.
+The Taiwanese Cultural Association formed to advocate for self-determination policies in response to the Japanese colonial government's efforts to assimilate Taiwanese people through the principle of homeland extensionism.

-The Taiwanese Cultural Association excelled at disseminating new knowledge to the public through various means, such as mass media, public events, etc. The association published The Taiwan Minpao and established newspaper-reading clubs throughout Taiwan.
+The association disseminated knowledge to the public through various means, such as mass media and public events.
+The association published the Taiwan Minpao and established newspaper-reading clubs throughout Taiwan.
 Furthermore, they set up bookstores, theater troupes, and organized workshops and lectures.
-Among these activities, lectures gained significant acceptance due to the substantial illiteracy rate in Taiwan at the time, which resulted in the weakened efficacy of written communication.
-To promote The Taiwan Minpao, the association conducted a tour lecture series across the island.
-These lectures focused on issues of nationalism and criticizing the policies of Taiwan Soutokufu (Office of the Governor-General).
+Among these activities, lectures gained significant popularity due to the substantial illiteracy rate in Taiwan at the time, which weakened the efficacy of written communication.
+To promote the Taiwan Minpao, the association conducted a touring lecture series across the island.
+These lectures focused on issues of nationalism and criticized the policies of the Taiwan Sōtokufu (Government-General of Taiwan).
 This approach resonated strongly with the people of Taiwan.
-The number of attendees in 1925 and 1926 remarkably reached over 230,000.
+The number of attendees in 1925 and 1926 reached over 230,000.

-As the Taiwanese Cultural Association continued its "Petition for the Establishment of a Taiwan Parliament" movement, Taiwan Soutokufu began to feel increasingly threatened.
-In response, they not only mobilized their devoted gentry against the petition movement, but also implemented measures to stifle dissenting opinions.
-Eventually, in 1923, a number of the association members were arrested by Taiwan Sotokufu on charges of violating the Peace Preservation Law.
+As the Taiwanese Cultural Association continued its Petition for the Establishment of a Taiwan Parliament movement, the Taiwan Sōtokufu began to feel increasingly threatened.
+In response, it not only mobilized supportive gentry against the movement, but also implemented measures to stifle dissenting opinions.
+Eventually, in 1923, a number of association members were arrested by the government on charges of violating the Peace Preservation Law.
 From the very beginning of the association, many participants were Taiwanese students studying in China or Japan, and they promoted socialist ideology.
 This, in turn, caused divisions in the organization, with a stark contrast between the moderate faction dominated by landlords and the socialist faction led by the youth.
-As the association became increasingly involved in labor and peasant movements gradually radicalized, it disbanded in 1931 after the arrest of several of its members.
+As the association became increasingly involved in labour and peasant movements it gradually radicalized, but disbanded in 1931 after the arrest of several of its members.